bwsw/t-streams/docs/source/Ts-Architecture.rst

 1. **Apache ZooKeeper** that is responsible for coordination and synchronization of processes.
 #. **RocksDB** that is a local storage fulfilling a very important feature – an atomic batch operation which allows implementing atomic and reliable commit logs processing.
 #. **Apache BookKeeper** used as a distributed commit log.
 It is a service that provides a persistent, fault-tolerant log-structured storage.
 BookKeeper is an optional part used in the fault-tolerant configuration.
 It orderly stores elements and replicates them across multiple nodes to synchronize the servers' states.

+Look at the figure below that describes T-streams with its infrasctructure:

 .. figure:: _static/Architecture_General2.png